Hopewell Highway Infrastructure (OTCMKTS:HHILY) Hits New 12-Month Low at $3.21

-Hopewell Highway Infrastructure Limited (OTCMKTS:HHILY) shares reached a new 52-week low during trading on Wednesday .
-The stock traded as low as $3.21 and last traded at $3.21, with a volume of 0 shares changing hands.
+Hopewell Highway Infrastructure Limited (OTCMKTS:HHILY)’s share price reached a new 52-week low during trading on Tuesday .
+The stock traded as low as $3.21 and last traded at $3.21, with a volume of 0 shares traded.
 The stock had previously closed at $3.21.

 About Hopewell Highway Infrastructure (OTCMKTS:HHILY)